VaultGroup/api-samples/README.md

 Versioning
 ==================

 The JSON payload from various endpoints is subject to change at any time.
-Within a minor version (e.g. 1.0, 1.1, 1.2) fields can be added to a JSON payload but we will endeavour to never make breaking changes (e.g. removing a field).
+Within a minor version (e.g. 1.0, 1.1, 1.2) fields can be added to a JSON payload but we will endeavour to never make breaking changes (e.g. removing a field or changing a field's data type).
 Between versions, breaking changes may be made.
 Your application should be able to handle new fields being added to the JSON payload arbitrarily.

 Integrator Endpoints